 Play is a powerful and natural part of life and an important part of person’s well being.
-Research shows EMDR for Playnot only the importance of play for children but for adults as well.
+Research shows not only the importance of play for children but for adults as well.
 Play is one of the earliest ways that we learn to engage with each other.
 When a child or adult is able to play then they feel safe in their environment and connected to the people that they are around.
 Many people who have experienced early childhood trauma find it difficult to feel safe and get close to others and find play difficult to do.
 It is critical to understand the importance of play, how we lose our ability to play and how we can get play back into our lives.

 Importance of play.